lisamr/severity_castle_knp/README.md

     -   Fire history
         -   [x] severity of last fire,
         -   [x] years since last fire.
         -   For severity---take the FRAP polygons, flatten fires, group by year into multipolygons.
-You'll have \~35 features.
+You'll have \~35 features, 1 for each year from 1984-2021.
 Use that for the GEE code (Parks et al. 2019), which won't have to be modified.
     -   topography
         -   [x] elevation
         -   [x] TPI